HardisonCo/.github/international/hellenic-republic/gr-health/hms-a2a/index.md

 ## Integration Points

-This document outlines how HMS-A2A is integrated with gr_Health systems in Hellenic Republic.
+This document outlines how HMS-A2A is integrated with gr-health systems in Hellenic Republic.